Add to collection

 Satellite monitoring

 Build a satellite to monitor toroa/northern royal albatross!
-Learn about these amazing birds in this article.
+Learn about these amazing birds and how satellites are helping them in this article.
 Use this interactive to build the satellite and then analyse the data you’ve collected in this activity.

 Analisye sateliite iamges and help scientists establish valuable baseline data about the numbers, locations, habits and health of penguins in a range of Southern Ocean sites in the citizen science project Penguin Watch.